mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 In this section we'll cover laptops, mostly from a perspective of user convenience.
-In the next section we'll cover heavy workstations, which are big enough to often fully replace a cluster.
+In the next section we'll cover heavy workstations, which are sometimes big enough to replace the need for a full cluster.

 ### Multi-core execution on laptops: the benefits of convenience